Lysovice: Geography

 Lysovice is located about 7 km south of Vyškov and 23 km east of Brno.
 It lies on the border between the Vyškov Gate and Litenčice Hills.
 The highest point is the hill Lysovický kopec at 333 m above sea level.
 The stream Rostěnický potok flows through the municipality.
 The brook Lysovický potok flows through the village before it joins the Rostěnický potok.

 History

 The first written mention of Lysovice is from 1465.
 Lysovice was referred to as property of the Dominican convent in Olomouc in 1519 and probably was its property since foundation of the village.
 In 1685, the convent sold the village to Count Dominik Ondřej of Kaunitz, who joined it to his Slavkov estate.

 Until 1945, Lysovice belonged to the German-speaking enclave called Vyškov Language Island.
 The coexistence of Czechs and Germans was mostly peaceful, which changed only after 1935, when many Germans tended to Nazism.
-In 1945, the German population was expelled and the municipality was resettled by Czech and Volhynian Czech families.
+In 1945, the German-speaking population was expelled and the municipality was resettled by Czech and Volhynian Czech families.